bezmoradi/tutorials/go/error-handling.md

 }
 ```

-What `New` function does is that it creates a variable of type `errorString` and pass its input param as its `s` field.
-For the `errorString` type to be of type `error` interface, it must have an `Error` method which returns a string.
+What the `New` function does is that it creates a variable of type `errorString` and pass its input param as its `s` field.
+For the `errorString` type to be of type `error` interface, it needs to have an `Error` method which returns a string.

 ## Introduction to The `log` Package